DataDog/kics/documentation/rules/terraform/gcp/sql_db_instance_backup_disabled.md

 ### Description

  This check verifies whether automated backups are enabled for all Google Cloud SQL database instances by ensuring the `backup_configuration` block has the `enabled = true` attribute.
-Without automated backups, as shown below:
+If automated backups are disabled or the `backup_configuration` block is missing, databases are at risk of unrecoverable data loss in the event of accidental deletion, corruption, or other failures.
+When automated backups are disabled, the configuration appears as follows:

 ```
 settings {